 The global business concentration offers you in-depth, practical instruction in the issues affecting the globalized marketplace of the 21st century.
 Included in this concentration is a global trip.

-The Global Business Experience is a 5-10 day international trip included in the last course of your concentration.
-During your experience abroad, you will:
+The Global Business Experience, a 5-10 day international trip included in the last course of your concentration, provides the opportunity for you to: